 Losses on residential first lien mortgages and home equity loans are forecasted using models which project both PD and LGD.
-The loss forecast model for first lien portfolios is a loan-level model that predicts the conditional probabilities of reaching loss based on MSA- and state-level economic variables (including unemployment, HPI, mortgage rates, and real GDP) and loan attributes (for example, loan-tovalue).
+The loss forecast model for first lien portfolios is a loan-level model that predicts the conditional probabilities of reaching loss based on national, MSA- and state-level economic variables (including unemployment, HPI, mortgage rates, and real GDP) and loan attributes (for example, loan-to-value).

-Our junior lien loans and home equity lines of credit loss forecasting process leverages a loan-level model which projects PD, LGD, and EAD based on MSA-level variables, including unemployment and HPI and loan attributes such as loan-to-value and delinquency status.
+Our junior lien loans and home equity lines of credit loss forecasting process leverages a loan-level model which projects PD, LGD, and EAD based on national and MSA-level variables, including unemployment and HPI and loan attributes.